divya-ninja/todo-app/README.md

 # todo-app
-A simple Web App to keep track of tasks
+A simple Web App to keep track of tasks.
+To run the app open index.html in your browser.